phoenix-rtos/phoenix-rtos-doc/kernel/vm/objects.md

 <img src="_images/mem-objects-phoenix.png" width="400px">

 There are three main differences between UVM and Phoenix-RTOS memory objects.
 Objects are identified by oid_t and handled by external servers and data is fetched and stored using message passing.
-Processes are not swap'able, so there is no swap server for anonymous objects.
+Processes are not swappable, so there is no swap server for anonymous objects.
 Memory objects are supported as well on non-MMU architectures, but functionality is simplified.